Prescription Drug Addiction: Signs, Symptoms, Risks, and Treatment Resources

 • Prescription drug use can result in short-term and long-term effects, ranging from nausea and dizziness to permanent liver damage.

 Prescription drugs have long been used to treat a variety of ailments, but many also have a significant potential for abuse.
 Many people become so accustomed to their medications that they don’t even realize that they’ve developed a dependence.
-Let’s look at how you can identify dependence and what to do about it.
+Let’s examine how you can identify dependence and what to do about it.

 What are prescription drugs?